marnikdenouden/ISBEP-Server/README.md

 In order to integrate the [ISBEP-Simulation](https://github.com/marnikdenouden/ISBEP-Simulation) with the [ISBEP-WebApp](https://github.com/marnikdenouden/ISBEP-WebApp) a server is used, which is able to provide a stable interface.
 The [Unity](https://unity.com) engine allows the situation to be displayed, which allows developments to be displayed.
 Thus allowing a normally quite technical component in the demonstrator system to be made visual and accessible.

 ## Web socket server
-The web socket server allows data to be send and be accessible for the web app.
+The web socket server allows data to be sent and accessed by the web app.
 The [web socket module](https://github.com/websockets/ws) for [Node.js](https://nodejs.org/en/) is used to create the web socket server, while [Unity](https://unity.com) uses C#.
 In order to access this [Node.js](https://nodejs.org/en/) code we use [Jering.Javascript.NodeJS](https://github.com/JeringTech/Javascript.NodeJS), which is a package that allows us to invoke [Node.js](https://nodejs.org/en/) code.

 ## TCP server
 The TCP server allows robot data to be received in order to update the [robot display](#robot-display).
 As a server the system is able to accept multiple client connections, therefore multiple robots could share their data with their own client connection.